-Yes, the title says, “rules” but, in reality, when it comes to pronunciation and spelling in English, “rules” is not the correct term because there are too many exceptions and contradictions.
+Yes, the title says rules but, in reality, when it comes to pronunciation and spelling in English, that is not the correct term because there are too many exceptions and contradictions.
 There are patterns that can help learners understand the logic behind spelling and pronunciation in English.

-In the following series, we will focus on these patterns and try to shed some more light on this mystical creature called English pronunciation.
+In the following series, we will focus on these patterns and try to shed some light on this mystical creature called English pronunciation.

-The “linguistic background” (if we can call it that) of learners as well as the knowledge they have about a new language they are starting to learn are, perhaps, the two most important things to consider.
-It is true that technologies have made things much more accessible, and most learners are fully aware of the Latin letters, specifically, the English alphabet.
+The “linguistic background” (if we can call it that) of learners as well as the knowledge they have about the new language they are starting to learn are, perhaps, the two most important things to consider.
+It is true that technologies have made things much more accessible, and most learners are fully aware of Latin letters, specifically, the English alphabet.
 However, there still may be many other confusions and challenges, especially among very young or inexperienced learners.

 Most commonly, these are related to sounds rather than letters.
 After all, English is notorious for its challenging pronunciation for a reason.

-For example, when working with people who use only the Cyrillic alphabet which is “currently used exclusively or as one of several alphabets for more than 50 languages“, it may be challenging because some letters look the same or at least very similar but produce quite the opposite sounds.
+For example, when working with people who use only the Cyrillic alphabet, which is “currently used exclusively or as one of several alphabets for more than 50 languages“, it may be challenging because some letters look the same, or at least very similar, but produce quite the opposite sounds.

-For example, the Latin letter Pp [p] has a Cyrillic counterpart, and although the letters look the same, they produce different sounds altogether.
+The Latin letter Pp [p] has a Cyrillic counterpart, and although the letters look the same, they produce different sounds altogether.

 Not to mention that sometimes some vowels (a, o, e, etc.) look the same, but the sounds they produce in English can be unexpected for a learner of such background and no experience.

 - E almost always sounds like the E in step [stɛp] and never like E in the verb to be [bi].
 O sounds like O in strong [strɔŋ] but not like O in to [tu].

-The consonants C and X present similar problems.
-Learners of the background mentioned above, pronounce C as in the word city [ˈsɪti] but never like C in the word car [kɑr].
+- The consonants C and X present similar problems.
+Learners of the background mentioned above pronounce C as in the word city [ˈsɪti] but never like C in the word car [kɑr].
 They have a separate letter for that – К.

 In short, homophones are words that sound the same but are different.